jdbassett20/india-e-bus/README.md

 # india-e-bus
-Electric bus analysis for India
+Electric bus analysis for India.
 This is a test project to learn some new skills